ANN Hypothesis Testing: Inhomogeneous Case

 abline(v = ann.p, col = "blue", lw = 2)

-The histogram is displaying the range of expected ANN values when the placement of Walmart points are dictated by the population distribution.
+The histogram displays the range of expected ANN values when the placement of Walmart points are dictated by the population distribution.

-Our observed ANN value lies to the right of the distribution center suggesting that our observed Walmart may be more dispersed than expected under the current hypothesis.
+Our observed ANN value lies to the right of the distribution center suggesting that our observed Walmart is more dispersed than expected under the current hypothesis.
 This makes sense since you would expect there to be a minimum distance between stores to avoid overlapping markets.

 The p-value is thus:

-Note that this is a smaller p-value than that computed under the homogeneous scenario.
+Note that this is a much smaller p-value than that computed under the homogeneous scenario.

 Final note